Quantum spectral method for gradient and Hessian estimation: Introduction

-The functions considered in Problem \ref{prob: problem 1}, when restricted to $\mb R^d$, are real analytic.
-Hence, they are also a proper subset of real analytic functions.
-The class of these functions and those considered in \cite{gilyen2019optimizing} intersect but do not contain each other, illustrating that our main result\textemdash a quantum algorithm with better query complexity performance\textemdash does not contradict the optimality stated in Proposition \ref{prop: intro GAW's result}.
-We will provide a more detailed explanation of this in Subsection \ref{subsec: intro, comparison}.
+\begin{rmk} The functions considered in Problem \ref{prob: problem 1}, when restricted to $\mb R^d$, are real analytic.
+Hence, they form a proper subset of the class of real analytic functions.
+The class of these functions and those considered in \cite{gilyen2019optimizing} intersect, but neither class is contained within the other.
+This illustrates that our main result\textemdash a quantum algorithm with better query complexity performance\textemdash does not contradict the optimality stated in Proposition \ref{prop: intro GAW's result}.
+We will provide a more detailed explanation of this in Subsection \ref{subsec: intro, comparison}. \end{rmk}

-As mentioned in \cite[below Theorem 5.2]{gilyen2019optimizing}, for multivariate polynomials $P(\x)$ of degree $O({\rm polylog}(d))$, the query complexity of the quantum algorithm provided in \cite{gilyen2019optimizing} is polylogarithmic in dimension $d$ and achieves exponential speedup compared to Jordan's \cite{jordan2005fast}.
-In comparison, Theorem \ref{thm: intro, gradient estimation, spectral} implies that if we have oracles that can query the real and imaginary parts of $P(\x)$ for all $\x\in \mathbb{C}^d$, then the quantum query complexity of computing the gradient of $P$ is always polylogarithmic in dimension $d$, regardless of the degree.
+As mentioned in \cite[below Theorem 5.2]{gilyen2019optimizing}, for multivariate polynomials $P(\x)$ of degree $O({\rm polylog}(d))$, the quantum algorithm proposed in \cite{gilyen2019optimizing} achieves polylogarithmic query complexity in dimension $d$, offering an exponential speedup over Jordan's \cite{jordan2005fast}.
+In comparison, Theorem \ref{thm: intro, gradient estimation, spectral} implies that if we have oracles that query the real and imaginary parts of $P(\x)$ for all $\x\in \mathbb{C}^d$, then the quantum query complexity of computing the gradient of $P$ is always polylogarithmic in dimension $d$, regardless of the degree.